 As newlyweds you may be wondering how this impacts your tax situation.
 When it comes to lodging your tax return, the simple answer here in Australia is that nothing changes.
 In fact, whether you are married or in a de facto relationship each spouse will continue to lodge an individual tax return, just as they would have done prior to committing to one another.

-Although you will lodge separate returns, when it comes to your overall tax situation as a couple, there are some things you’ll need to consider jointly.
+Although you will lodge separate returns, your overall tax situation as a couple will still require some joint consideration.
 We’ve prepared some tips below to guide you through this process.

 Understanding Your Options

 In Australia, individuals earning over the tax-free threshold are required to file tax returns separately, regardless of their relationship status.
-However, newlyweds and those in de facto relationships should still carefully consider how to handle their joint finances and comprehend the tax implications that their new relationship status can bring.
+However, newlyweds and de facto couples should still consider how to manage joint finances and the tax implications of their new status.

 Joint Considerations

 Even though you’ll lodge your tax returns separately, it is still essential to include your spouse’s income in your own tax return.
-Without this information, the Australian Taxation Office (ATO) wouldn’t be able to apply any offsets and rebates that you may be eligible for.
-This is something your Accountant will ask for each year when processing your return.
+Without this information, the Australian Taxation Office (ATO) can’t apply relevant offsets or rebates.
+Your accountant will ask for this information each year when preparing your return.

-Couples may be eligible for different tax offsets and rebates, like the low-income tax offset, private health insurance rebate, and exemption from the Medicare levy surcharge.
-Understanding these offsets can help you to reduce the amount of tax you both need to pay.
+Couples may be eligible for various tax offsets and rebates, such as the low-income tax offset, private health insurance rebate, and Medicare levy surcharge exemption.
+Understanding these can reduce how much tax you both need to pay.

 It’s not uncommon for one spouse to earn less than the other.
-It’s important to note that if the lower income spouse (Spouse A) earns below a certain threshold, their partner (Spouse B) can contribute to Spouse A’s superannuation fund and qualify for a tax offset.
-This strategy can help increase Spouse A’s retirement savings and in turn lower Spouse B’s taxable income, resulting in less tax paid and more money invested in your retirement together.
+If the lower-income spouse (Spouse A) earns below a certain threshold, their partner (Spouse B) can contribute to Spouse A’s super fund and qualify for a tax offset.
+This approach boosts retirement savings while also lowering Spouse B’s taxable income.
+It can result in less tax paid and more money invested in your joint future.

 The Benefits of lodging Separate Tax Returns